 China Studies Seed-funding Research Grant Scheme

 The China Studies Research Centre was established to foster China-related research across both Colleges, to strengthen research links with China, and to promote La Trobe’s research reputation and expertise.
-The China Studies Seed-funding Research Grant Scheme supports these goals by providing competitive seed-funding grants for projects that will grow the calibre and quantum of China-related research drawn from across the University, deliver high quality research outputs, and enhance the University’s capacity to win competitive research funding.
+The China Studies Seed-funding Research Grant Scheme supports these goals by providing competitive seed-funding grants for projects that will grow the calibre and quantum of China-related research, deliver high quality research outputs, and enhance the University’s capacity to win competitive research funding.